Liam-Malone/ZigPong/README.md

 Linux users, feel free to try to run this with WINE

+> NOTE: The binary is for an older build, the current iteration isn't quite ready for a 'release' yet

 ## How To Play

 It's pong.
 Simple enough really